david618/a4iot-admin/README.md

 Add code to implement operations.
 Keep the implementation separate from the swagger generated code.
 This will make it much easier to change the API in the future.

 Only make to Swagger Controllers (e.g. TenantApiController and TenantsApiController).
-This controllers call the templation you create.
+This controllers call the temptation you create.

 ## Updating the API